Only the Ring Finger Knows: Plot

-In the school that Wataru Fujii goes to, when one wears matching rings on their right middle finger it is a sign of friendship, a ring on the right ring finger means single, and to wear matching rings on the left ring finger means a couple.
+In the school that Wataru Fujii attends, when people wear matching rings on their right middle finger it is a sign of friendship.
+A ring on the right ring finger means the person is single.
+When two people wear matching rings on the left ring finger, it means they are a couple.

 One day Wataru accidentally switches rings with the very kind, handsome, popular senior, Yuichi Kazuki, because for some strange twist, their rings match.
 For reasons that Wataru doesn't understand, Yuichi becomes uncharacteristically mean to Wataru.
-After this strange incident, Wataru and Kazuki happened to meet more often, starting an electric relationship around the matching rings.
-Wataru starts to wonder why Yuichi's mood towards him switches to sweet-teasing to evil: is it because he just can't stand him or is it because he actually loves him?
+After this strange incident, Wataru and Kazuki meet more often, usually by chance, starting an electric relationship around the matching rings.
+Wataru starts to wonder why Yuichi's mood towards him switches from sweet-teasing to evil—is it because he just can't stand him or is it because he actually loves him?

-This meeting of two students that everything seems to oppose, led to the birth of an unexpected secret that only the ring finger knows.
+This meeting of two students who seem unlikely friends, leads to the birth of an unexpected secret that only the ring finger knows.